Delogrand770/champGG/README.md

 # champGG
 Downloads item sets from champion.gg to be used with a League of Legends client

-The program contains the options to include
+The program contains the options to include (or exclude)

-Most Frequent Builds
-Highest Win% Builds
-Starter Items
-Consumables
-Skill Order
+Most Frequent Builds, Highest Win% Builds, Starter Items, Consumables and Skill Order

 # Setup